Kai Tak Airport: 2011 onwards

 In 2011, with most of the former Kai Tak area still abandoned, ideas were floated to develop the area for commercial property, citing shortages of office space and rising property costs.
 In June 2013, the Kai Tak Cruise Terminal was opened on the tip of the former runway.
 Two public housing estates opened on the northeast area of the site in 2013, providing over 13,000 new rental flats.
 As of 2018, the public estates have been joined by some private residential developments, now nearing completion.

-A small park and new hospital (Hong Kong Children's Hospital) have also opened.
+A small park and a new hospital (Hong Kong Children's Hospital) which began August 2013, have 2,400 rooms, 37 operating theatres, a neuroscience centre, an oncology centre specialist, outpatient clinics with a capacity of over 1.4 million annual attendances and a community health centre.

-A new Mass Transit Railway (MTR) station, Kai Tak, opened on the former airport land in early 2020.
-Another station, Sung Wong Toi, was opened in June 2021.
+A new Mass Transit Railway (MTR) station, Kai Tak, opened on the former airport land on 14 February 2020 for phase one of the Tuen Ma line.

-Construction of the Kai Tak Sports Park on the former airport land has also commenced in April 2019.
-Once completed, Kai Tak Sports Park will be the largest sports venue in Hong Kong and will include a 50,000 seat Main Stadium, an Indoor Sports Center, a Public Sports Ground and multiple open spaces.
+Construction of the Kai Tak Sports Park on the former airport land commenced in April 2019.
+The sports park was officially opened in March 2025.
+It is the largest sports venue in Hong Kong, which the park includes a 50,000 seat main stadium, an indoor sports centre, a public sports ground and multiple open spaces.

 Kai Tak Sky Garden, a massive elevated garden, opened in May 2021.
 It occupies part of the former runway and apron.